kijin/nearlyfreemail/README.md

 You can move NearlyFreeMail to the document root of your site, or to any other directory, simply by moving all the files and directories to the desired location.
-**You must go to your NFSN control panel and update the forwarding URL if you move NearlyFreeMail.**
+**You must go to your NFSN control panel and update the forwarding URL if you change the installed location of NearlyFreeMail.**
 Also, don't forget the dotfiles: `.htaccess` and `.git`.

 If you would like to help fix bugs, it might be a good idea to enable the **error log** in your site.
-To help with debugging, NearlyFreeMail produces a generous amount of diagnostic messages when e-mail is received.
+To assist debugging, NearlyFreeMail produces a generous amount of diagnostic messages when e-mail is received.
 These are deposited into your error log, so that you can see which (if any) e-mail failed to deliver.